strongqa/howitzer/GETTING_STARTED.md

 ### BUILT-IN logging ###

-*Howitzer* uses the opportunity of Cucumber and RSpec generate HTML, JUnit logging.
-HTML provide ability to view the log in HTML, JUnit - use the logs in CI, accordingly.
+*Howitzer* uses the resources of Cucumber and RSpec to generate HTML and JUnit logging.
+HTML provides the possibility to view the log in HTML while JUnit uses the logs in CI, correspondingly.

-Running of an built-in HTML generators for RSpec and Cucumber logging, is available if you run the tests using a `rake` tasks.
+Running of built-in HTML generators for RSpec and Cucumber logging is available if you run the tests using the `rake` tasks.

 **Example:**

-Running **_RSpec_** tests through `rake` tasks.
+Running **_RSpec_** tests with the `rake` tasks.
 ```bash
 rake rspec: all
 ```

 **Example:**

-Running **_Cucumber_** tests through `rake` tasks.
+Running **_Cucumber_** tests with the `rake` tasks.
 ```bash
 rake cucumber: all
 ```

-Manually running of the tests with automatic logging is also possible.
+It is also possible to manually run the tests with automatic logging.

 **Example:**

-Manual start of some specific RSpec tests:
+To manually start a specific RSpec test:
 ```bash
 rspec spec / my_spec.rb - format html-out =. / log / log.html
 ```

-Running RSpec tests manually:
+To manually run an RSpec test:
 ```bash
 rspec - format html-out =. / log / log.html
 ```

-Manual start of certain _feature_:
+To manually start a certain _feature_:
 ```bash
 cucumber features / first.feature - format html-out =. / log / log.html
 ```

-Manual start all _features_:
+To manually start all _features_:
 ```bash
 cucumber - format html - out =. / log / log.html
 ```

-### Extended logging ###
+### Extended Logging ###
 [[Back To Top]](#jump-to-section)

-Extended logging to a text file and to the console also available.
+The Extended logging in a text file and in the console is also available.
-It uses the _log manager_ provided by **_log_** method.
+It uses the _log manager_ provided by the **_log_** method.

-_Howitzer_ has 4 levels of logging: _**FATAL, WARN, INFO, DEBUG.**_
+_Howitzer_ supports 4 levels of logging: _**FATAL, WARN, INFO, DEBUG.**_

 FATAL <WARN <INFO <DEBUG